-- B. The undersigned agrees that, if Bidder is selected as the successful Bidder, Bidder will within five days, Saturdays, Sundays, and legal holidays excluded, after presentation thereof by the Awarding Authority, execute a contract in accordance with the terms of this bid. - C. The undersigned certifies that Bidder is able to furnish labor that can work in harmony with all other elements of labor employed or to be employed in the work and that Bidder will comply fully with all laws, regulations, and terms of these bid documents. - D. The undersigned as Bidder certifies that if this proposal is accepted, Bidder will furnish to the Awarding Authority two (2) copies of any and all Material Safety Data Sheets or other documentation as required by Florida Law for any hazardous substances or materials used in this project. - E. The undersigned certifies under penalties of perjury that this bid is in all respects bona fide, fair and made without collusion or fraud with any other person.
+- C. The undersigned certifies that Bidder is able to furnish labor that can work in harmony with all other elements of labor employed or to be employed in the work and that Bidder will comply fully with all laws, regulations, and terms of these bid documents. - D. The undersigned as Bidder certifies that if this proposal is accepted, Bidder will furnish to the Awarding Authority two (2) copies of any and all Material Safety Data Sheets or other documentation as required by Florida Law for any hazardous substances or materials used in this project. - E. The undersigned certifies under penalties of perjury that this bid is in all respects bona fide, fair and made without collusion or fraud with any other person.
 As under in this section, the work "person" shall mean any natural person, joint venture, partnership, corporation, or other business or legal entity.

-F. Completion Date:

-Completion by, (Insert Date) :
+F. Completion Date: Completion by, (Insert D ate) :

 Sincerely,

 (Bidder)

 (Address of Bidder)

-By:
+Ву:

-By: (Title - Owner, Partner)
+(Title - Owner, Partner)

-(Seal, if Corporation) Ву:

-(If Corporation - Name and Office)
+(Seal, if Corporation) By: (If Corporation - Name and Office)

-ized Signatory, if a Corporation, Partnership or LLC
+Acknowledgment of Author ized Signatory, if a Corporation, Partnership or LLC

+STATE OF )

-) ss:
+COUNTY OF ) ss: )

-STATE OF)

-The foregoing instrument wan notarization, this (date) by of officer or agent) of as acknowledged before me by means of
+The foregoing instrument we notarization, this (date) by as acknowledged before me by means of $\square$ physical presence or $\square$ online $\gamma$ (name of officer or agent, title

-(state or place of incorporation) Corporation, duly
+(name of corporation acknowledging) , (state or place of incorporation) Corporation, duly

-authorized on behalf of the original dentification) as identification corporation.
-He/she is personally known to me $\ \square$ or has produced (type of ion.
+aauthorized on behalf of the identification) as identificat corporation.
+He/she is personally known to me $\ \square$ or has produced (type of

 Notary Seal:

-Notary Public
+Notary Scan Notary Public

 Printed Name of Notary Public Commission Expires: